Founder of GoodBed, Leading Mattress Expert

 We did note that the quilting layer tends to bunch up quite a bit, which can be uncomfortable, especially if you get out of the bed and get back in when the bed is in its articulated position.

-Adjustable Base Use Rating | 8 /10 | Very good |
+| Adjustable Base Use Rating | 8 /10 | Very good |

 Prices shown are list prices.
 Remember that GoodBed keeps our site current with the best available discounts on all online mattresses, many of which are exclusive discounts for our readers.

-The Nest Owl latex hybrid mattress from Nest Bedding is a 12” mattress that combines supportive pocketed coils with 100% natural latex.
+The Nest Owl latex hybrid mattress from Nest Bedding is a 12” mattress that combines supportive pocket springs with 100% natural latex.
 It's a combination that we don't see very often.
 You're also getting an interesting "Lifetime Renewal Exchange" which allows you to order a new latex layer for the bed at no cost once during its lifetime.
 Also available is the unique ability to specify different softness levels on each side of the bed at no additional cost (king size only), a neat option for couple that have different preferences.

 We don't have any concerns that the Nest Owl won't last an average mattress lifespan.
 When examining the materials and construction, we noticed no major 'red flags.'
-The latex layer has a firmness and density we think will be durable, and pocked steel coils have a long reputation for durability.
+The latex layer has a firmness and density we think will be durable, and pocketed steel coils have a long reputation for durability.
 Another feature worth noting: The cover unzips and you could actually replace the latex layer down the road if you need to, giving you more options for the lifetime of this bed.

 We think the Nest Owl mattress is an excellent value.
 Its construction quality, high customer reviews, performance in our tests for a wide variety of people, and use of eco-friendly materials makes it a standout in its price range.